Stefano-Sarina/tcpos-framework-sample/Frontend/docs/BackOfficeSampleAppPackage.md

 ## Configuration
 BackOffice is a React/Typescript project bundled with Webpack.
-The starting point is the _index.tsx_ file which loads the _bootstrap.tsx_, which in turn renders the main component of the application: __WebDailyFullApp__.
+The starting point is the _index.tsx_ file which loads the _bootstrap.tsx_, which in turn renders the main component of the application: __FullApp__.
 This component is simply a wrapper of the __App__ component.

 ## App component